bobschrag/token-matcher/README.md

 Consider a trie database of kinds/types---ideally one capable of optionally case-sensitive queries.
 Address logical subtype and subpredicate reasoning using this database.

+## Limitations

+Accommodating large kinds could commend adding clolog support for unit ground assertions in a database.

+The matcher is recursive and has not been architected to support `trampoline`---it backtracks via Clojure `or` rather than by passing a continuation (the way clolog does).
+As such, feasible match length is bounded by Clojure stack limit.

 ## License